Use Case: Real Estate Buying, Selling, and Investment

 - Scanning a property to provide buyers with a 3D model as a means to stand out, or to help

-2. Used Scan To CAD to convert the scan into a simplified, editable CAD model
+Used Scan To CAD to convert the scan into a simplified, editable CAD model.

-4. Received photorealistic 3D renders back from the designer, which they can use to show a potential buyer alternative uses of the garage.
+Received photorealistic 3D renders back from the designer, which they can use to show a potential buyer alternative uses for the garage.

 For real estate photographers, the use case is pretty simple: creating a 3D model or floor plan for a real estate agent or homeowner that asks for them!

-Real estate photographers in particular may also be interested in offering scanning or CAD creation as a service in their local area.
-It's an easy up-sell to roll into existing offerings, and you are totally free to mark up the cost of the scans or charge a separate fee.
-For more information on becoming an affiliate scanner, reach out to firstname.lastname@example.org.
+Real estate photographers, in particular, may also be interested in offering scanning or CAD creation as a service in their local area.
+It's an easy up-sell to roll into existing offerings, and you could mark up the cost of the scans or charge a separate fee.